 Sweeping Amendments to Investment Crowdfunding Rules

-Financial regulators at the SEC last week approved changes that increase the amounts businesses can raise under Regulation Crowdfunding and other exemptions, boost the amount that investors can invest, and fix a range of shortcomings that crowdfunding advocates have long pressed for.
+Financial regulators at the SEC announced changes that increase the amounts businesses can raise under Regulation Crowdfunding and other exemptions, boost the amount that investors can invest, and fix a range of shortcomings that crowdfunding advocates have long pressed for.

 Other changes: businesses can ‘test the waters’ to gauge investor interest before launching a Reg CF campaign, and they can now freely pitch at Demo Days and other events held by accelerators, angel groups, educational institutions, nonprofits and other organizations without fear of violating securities laws.
 (They may already do so under other exemptions including Regulation A and Regulation D 506c).